-From Triple A to the World Series: Yasiel Puig's redemption story
+From Triple-A to the World Series: Yasiel Puig's redemption story

 Oklahoma City had lost eight of its previous nine games and, like the scene in Bull Durham where Crash Davis runs the sprinklers at night to create a rainout, veteran pitcher Sam LeCure thought the clubhouse could use a little levity.

 "I'm all like, 'Sam, What's up with the music?'"
-Hasselman said.
+Haselman said.
 "And he goes, 'That was me.
 I put it on.
 I just wanted to change the atmosphere.
 We're going to hang out in the clubhouse tonight, just chill.'"

-Hasselman understood.
+Haselman understood.
 He left the clubhouse and walked back to the team hotel.
 By morning his phone was blowing up with texts.

 Did you see what Puig did?

-It didn't take long for Hasselman to piece together the story.
+It didn't take long for Haselman to piece together the story.
 Puig had posted clips of the team's clubhouse party on his Snapchat account, with captions about how much he loved the team because they could still have fun after a loss.
 There were scenes from inside what appeared to be a party bus, too.

 "The hotel always provides a bus, but their regular bus was in service so they had to get us a different bus and the only one they could find is one with lighting and sound speakers," infielder Alex Hassan said.
 "It looked so much worse than it was.
 I think from Yasiel's perspective, it was like, 'These guys are struggling, they're trying to turn things around, I'm going to be involved in it so people can see that I'm one of the guys.'